MicrosoftDocs/xamarin-docs/docs/mac/troubleshooting/mmp-errors.md

 #### MM8025: Failed to compute the token reference for the type '{type.AssemblyQualifiedName}' because {reasons}

 This indicates a bug in Xamarin.Mac.
-Please file a bug at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=Xamarin.Mac).
+Please [file a bug report](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 A potential workaround would be to disable the `register-protocols` optimization, by passing `--optimize:-register-protocols` as an additional mmp